GPUOpen-LibrariesAndSDKs/Capsaicin/docs/development/renderer.md

 - `std::vector<std::unique_ptr<RenderTechnique>> setupRenderTechniques(...)`:\
  This function is responsible for returning a list of all required *Render Techniques* in the order that they are required to operate during rendering.
 The return from this function transfers ownership of the *Render Techniques* to the internal framework which will then manage their lifetime after that.

+The member functions that can be optionally overridden if needed are:
+- `RenderOptionList getRenderOptions() noexcept`:\
+ This function is called automatically by the framework after any requested *Render Techniques* have been created but before they are initialised.
+This way the *Renderer* can use this function to set any *Render Options* to values other than there default if required.
+See `getRenderOptions` in *Render Technique* for details about how render options are used.
+Any returned *Render Option* must match an existing option created by one of the *Renderers* *Render Techniques*.

-An example blank implementation of `my_renderer` would look like:
+An example blank implementation of `MyRenderer` would look like:
 ```
 #include "renderer.h"
 /***** Include and headers for used render techniques here *****/